 The Ocean is an independent business accelerator located in Cincinnati, Ohio, uniquely faith-backed, focused on building into the founder.
 Each startup receives a $50,000 seed investment, mentorship, and 20 weeks of curriculum focused on springboarding their company into the marketplace.

-This 14-week accelerator program takes place here in Columbus and leverages an online curriculum to help entrepreneurs with a social mission go further, faster.
-SEA Change links individuals to mentors and subject matter experts, as well as provides coaching, capital and other resources.
-Culminating in a Pitch Day, entrepreneurs leave the program equipped with direct actionable steps to continue moving forward.
+This 14-week accelerator program occurs here in Columbus and leverages an online curriculum to help entrepreneurs with a social mission go further, faster.
+SEA Change links individuals to mentors and subject matter experts and provides coaching, capital, and other resources.
+Culminating in a Pitch Day, entrepreneurs leave the program equipped with direct, actionable steps to continue moving forward.

-Located in East Franklinton, 400 West Rich is a manufacturing warehouse turned multi-functional arts complex and co-working space and has grown to house 140 Columbus based artists, craftsman, designers, performers, local startups, and non-profits.
+Located in East Franklinton, 400 West Rich is a manufacturing warehouse turned multi-functional arts complex and co-working space and has grown to house 140 Columbus-based artists, craftsmen, designers, performers, local startups non-profits.

 Cultivate Grove City provides companies with coaching, mentoring, networking events, co-working space, and more.
 This organization is structured as a 501(c)(3) non-profit and serves the community by providing dozens of companies with the startup and small business support and resources needed to achieve success.

-The Dublin Entrepreneurial Center is a vibrant and energetic community of businesses working together to advance ideas and technologies of startups in Dublin, Ohio and the surrounding areas.
-They provide access to industry-specific experts, opportunities for shared-services and cost sharing, and numerous community partnerships to promote an environment that increases deal flow and development.
+The Dublin Entrepreneurial Center is a vibrant and energetic community of businesses working together to advance the ideas and technologies of startups in Dublin, Ohio, and the surrounding areas.
+They provide access to industry-specific experts, opportunities for shared-services and cost-sharing, and numerous community partnerships to promote an environment that increases deal flow and development.